Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 # Azure Policy Authoring Guide

 This reference implementation uses Built-In and Custom Policies to provide guardrails in the Azure environment.
-The goal of this authoring guide is to provide step-by-step instructions to manage and customize policy definitions and assignments to align to your organization's compliance requirements.
+The goal of this authoring guide is to provide step-by-step instructions to manage and customize policy definitions and assignments that align with your organization's compliance requirements.

 ## Table of Contents